DVSwitch/USRP_Client/README.md

     pip install requests**
     Edit pyUC.ini

+     ## Method 2
+    Using Download.bat file to download and install all required libs for USRP Client use.
+Tested on Windows 10 64

     If you get an error about MSVCP140.DLL, then you will need to install the MSVC C++ runtime library.
     Get it from: https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads

-    - Added Download.bat file to download and install all required libs for USRP Client use.
-Tested on Windows 10 64

 - Linux (Tested on a Raspberry Pi running Buster and Linux Mint 19)